brianroberts778/Pandas_school_district_budgets/README.md

-# pandas_challenge
+# pandas_school_disctrict_budgets
-Option 2: PyCitySchools
+PyCitySchools, Pandas Project

 Mock analyses of a school district's budgets and general student scores across math and reading.
-Analyses include a overall District Summary, School by School Summary, and a handful of more in depth views into budget effieciency and a...
+Analyses include an overall District Summary, School by School Summary, and a handful of more in depth views into budget effieciency and a...
 ...general layout of the academic performance of grades 9-12 in Reading and Math.

 Generally, based on the top and bottom schools, in relation to passing both subjects, and each school's budget-per-student, spending more on students...